dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 ## TempData

-The `[TempData]` attribute is new in 2.0.0 and is supported on controllers and pages.
+The `[TempData]` attribute is new in ASP.NET Core 2.0 and is supported on controllers and pages.
 In 2.0.0, the default storage for temp data is cookies.
 A session provider is no longer required by default.

 TODO provide sample moving temp data bewteen pages.